Cleaning With Citric Acid – Your Ultimate Guide

 However, as citric acid is chiefly used as a cleaning product, rather than as a disinfectant, I’d exercise caution when cleaning surfaces where raw meat has been prepared.
 In this instance, I’d say that citric acid is best used in tandem with something antibacterial to guarantee all germs are killed.

 Personally, I would clean a chopping board with a citric acid spray, and then use something specifically anti-bacterial to finish off.
-I like using these plastic-free refill anti-bacterial sachets (£1.75 at Ethical Superstore) for no-fuss zero-waste germ-killing.
+I like using these plastic-free refill anti-bacterial sachets (£1.79) at Ethical Superstore for no-fuss, zero-waste germ-killing.

 As A Natural Stain Remover

-Simply make up a solution of 100 grams of citric acid, and 75 ml of boiling water – ensuring the citric acid has fully dissolved.
-Allow it to cool, before applying the liquid to the stain.
-Leave it to soak in for an hour, before washing as normal.
+Simply make up a solution of 100 g of citric acid and 75 ml of boiling water – ensuring the citric acid is fully dissolved.
+Allow it to cool before applying the liquid to the stain.
+Leave it to soak in for an hour before washing as normal.

-As with any stain removal products, always patch-test your item of clothing before using the citric acid to ensure it won’t damage your clothing.
+As with any stain removal products always patch-test your item of clothing before using the citric acid.

-I also wouldn’t recommend using citric acid in your laundry – for example as an alternative fabric conditioner.
+I also wouldn’t recommend using citric acid as an alternative fabric conditioner.
 It can sometimes have a bleaching effect on coloured or dark clothing, and prolonged use may cause fading.
-I’d recommend using this fabric conditioner recipe instead which is gentler on your clothes.
+I’d recommend using this fabric conditioner recipe instead, which is gentler on your clothes.

 And finally, don’t use citric acid on the screens of your electronic devices.
 Always use a specialist cleaner on these types of screens.